e2b-dev/e2b-cookbook/examples/openai-ml-dataset-js/README.md

-# GPT-5.6 Code Interpreter in JS/TS
+# OpenAI ML on a dataset with Code Interpreter (JS/TS)
-This is an example that tests the capabilities of the OpenAI's GPT-5.6 model.
-We let it generate a chart and reason about it.
+This is an example that tests the capabilities of OpenAI's GPT-5.6 models.
+We let it write the code to train a machine learning model on a dataset from Kaggle.
 We use the E2B Code Interpreter SDK for running the LLM-generated code tasks in a secure and isolated cloud environment.

 ## Tech Stack